mixmesh/mixmesh/doc/webapp.md

 # A Mixmesh web app

-NOTE: This document was a pre-cursor to the actual implementation of a  Mixmesh web app, i.e. it has not been updated to describe how things work in the current web app.
+NOTE: This document was a pre-cursor to the actual implementation of the web app, i.e. it has not been updated to describe how things currently work.
+That said...

 A Mixmesh web app should ideally be a single page web application using the REST API described in [The Mixmesh REST API](rest.md).